Felthyn History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Felthyn has been recorded under many different variations, including Fealtham, Feltham, Feltam, Fealtam and others.

 Early Notables of the Felthyn family (pre 1700)

-More information is included under the topic Early Felthyn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Felthyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Felthyn family